spirispark/spirispark/README.md

 - 👋 Hi, I’m @gitispark
 - 👀 I’m interested in Web3 & AI
 - 🌱 I’m currently learning Blockchain dev
-- 💞️ I’m looking to collaborate on building meaningful dApps
+- 💞️ I’m looking to collaborate on building dApps

 <!---
 gitispark/gitispark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.